Toalha/esp-idf_practice/README.md

-### This project is a simple FreeRTOS-based application using ESP-IDF on an ESP32-C3 board.
+### This is a simple FreeRTOS-based application using ESP-IDF on an ESP32-C3 board.

 It reads temperature data using the internal temperature sensor, triggered by a periodic software timer (simulating an ADC interrupt).
 The temperature values are stored in two queues alternately.
 When a queue fills up, a task (TaskA) computes the average of the collected values.